HLJDanni/HLJDanni/README.md

 - 🌱 I’m currently learning Data Analysis in Coursera!!
 - 💞️ I’m looking to collaborate on proyects with Pyhton

+I'm study in Mariano Gálvez University, Systems Engineering and i like so much DataBase and programation

 <!---
 HLJDanni/HLJDanni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.